Egesiapres/dataViz/README.md

 ### 1. Scope
 The assignment required to reproduce in detail the plots given by the professor

+### 2. Tools
+R, ggplot2

 ## Final project

 ### 1. Scope
-The project request was to choose a dataframe and realize a complex visualization after a bit of data manipulation
+The project required to choose a dataframe and realize a complex visualization after a bit of data manipulation

 ### 2. Tools
 R, ggplot2